SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 .. note::

     If A<0.25 then the program is obviously unable to compute :math:`\phi_1`.
-In these circumstances the Invariant window will show the volume fraction as NaN (Not-a-Number).
+In these circumstances the Invariant window will show the volume fraction as ERROR.
+    Possible reasons for this are that the contrast has been incorrectly entered, or that the dataset is simply not suitable for invariant analysis.

 Specific Surface Area
 ^^^^^^^^^^^^^^^^^^^^^